Mitchel-JF2/jollof_express/CONTEXT.md

 The extra features I planned on integrating were:

-- Recreating the project in 4 different state management solutions that would be located in 4 different branches
+- Recreating the project in 4 different state management solutions that would be located in 5 different branches.
+The state management I wanted to use were provider, riverpod, getX, stacked, bloc (but bloc is my least favorite)
-- Adding a Rating at the end of a successful order
+- Animating a Rating at the end of a successful order, as well as a feed back text field
 - Persisting the Order Level
 - Making the message broadcast specific to a device
 - Making the UI much better
+- Caluclating and adding more animations like page transitions, etc

+## All in all

+The reuirements were achieved, this stage is over, and most importantly, you know why I did what I did. 🤗

+So, I'm currently sitting at the edge of my seat... eagerly waiting to hear from you. 😉🤗